ahmadalfy/frontend-notes/css/web-fonts.md

 * `fallback` should be **used for large pieces of text**.
 Ideally the focus on the body text shouldn't be how the font's *look*.
 The user shouldn't be disturbed by the text rearrangement when the new font is swapped.
 The only problem with this technique is to explain to non-techie customers you are building a platform for "why is the body text sometimes looks different".
 * `optional` is the best if accessibility is your top priority.
 It's similar to `fallback` but stresses more on getting the text rendered with the least bandwidth usage.

+> The numbers mentioned above (3s and 100ms for blocking) aren't defined by the specs, they are just a recommendation.
+Google Chrome change this time adaptively to improve performance on slow connections if `font-display` is set to `auto`.
+This manifest as a console warning/error.
+You can read more about it [here](https://www.chromestatus.com/feature/5636954674692096).

 ## TODO

 - Different syntax used for loading custom fonts along with its corresponding weights and the local reference